 Every year I see grim forecasts a food shortages that are sure to take place in the months to come.
 As of this writing it hasn’t happened.
 At least not officially.
 On the other hand, would we be told if there was one?

 After a while the alarmist rhetoric gets old and loses its credibility.
-But that doesn’t mean a food shortage won’t happen.
+But that doesn’t mean a food shortage won’t or couldn’t happen.

 The fact is, shortage or not, there are ongoing threats to our food supply which should motivate each of us to take action to protect our own households.
-I’ll briefly touch on a few of the key challenges before us.
+I’ll briefly touch on a few of the key challenges.

 - Extreme weather–Everything from droughts to floods, fires and freezes worldwide.